 tasks is a list of

 The records that meet the specified query are not returned in any guaranteed order.
-The entire result set is returned as a Python list, so you can sort in memory after the request completes.
+The entire result set is returned, so you can sort in memory after the request completes.

 If no condition set is provided, the query will return every record in the table.